Weburz/terox/docs/src/content/docs/development-guide/spec-sheet.md

 ### Purpose

-RepoForge is a Command-Line Interface tool for managing software development templates.
+Terox is a Command-Line Interface tool for managing software development templates.
 The intention of developing the tool is to make the first step of the Software Development Lifecycle (SDLC) easy and streamlined.
-RepoForge will attempt to achieve that goal by providing its users with an ability to download predefined "_project templates_" and setting it up for software development!
+Terox will attempt to achieve that goal by providing its users with an ability to download predefined "_project templates_" and setting it up for software development!

 ### Scope

-RepoForge takes inspiration from existing tools like [Cookiecutter](https://cookiecutter.readthedocs.io), [Create React App (CRA)](https://create-react-app.dev) and such but does not intend to replace them in any manner or ways.
+Terox takes inspiration from existing tools like [Cookiecutter](https://cookiecutter.readthedocs.io), [Create React App (CRA)](https://create-react-app.dev) and such but does not intend to replace them in any manner or ways.
 Although it does attempt to